stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Project Tool

 Use a project tool when you work with Python.
 There are several of these tools, which all provide the key features for managing Python projects.
-They generate directory structures that follow best practices, manage package dependencies and automate Python virtual environments, so that you do not need to manually create and activate environments as you work.
+They generate directory structures that follow best practices, manage package dependencies, and automate Python virtual environments so that you do not need to manually create and activate environments as you work.

 Project tools can also manage the versions of Python, so that you will automatically have the correct version of Python for each project.
 Your project tool can install copies of Python as needed.
 The [section above](#install-python-with-tools-that-support-multiple-versions) explains in more detail.

 [Poetry](https://python-poetry.org/) is currently the most popular tool for managing Python projects, and it is a good choice for most cases.
 It is well-supported and has been steadily developed.
-The feature to provide versions of Python is currently [experimental](https://python-poetry.org/docs/cli/#python), so you should use a version manager alongside Poetry.
+The feature to provide versions of Python is currently [experimental](https://python-poetry.org/docs/cli/#python), so you should use a version manager alongside Poetry for significant projects.

-There are currently several other well-known project tools for Python.
+There are several other well-known project tools for Python.
 The [PDM](https://pdm-project.org) project and [uv](https://docs.astral.sh/uv/) from [Astral](https://astral.sh/) are less conservative than Poetry, adopting new features and standards more rapidly.
 Some teams use [Hatch](https://hatch.pypa.io), which provides a well-integrated set of features for building and testing Python software products.

-You may need to create projects that include Python but cannot use Python project tools.
-In these cases, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).
+In special cases, you may need to create projects that include Python, but cannot use Python project tools.
+In these situations, think carefully about the tools and directory structure that you will need, and ensure that you are familiar with the current [best practices for Python projects](https://www.stuartellis.name/articles/python-project-setup).

 ### Use Products That Enable Concurrency and async